SumanthRH/tokenization/6-postprocessing-and-more/README.md

 You can verify this yourself by loading GPT-4's tokenizer from `tiktoken`.
 The interesting thing is not just that there's a weird token, but that this token gets confused with other tokens!

-A detailed explanation from a user on HackerNews:
+A detailed explanation from a [user on HackerNews](https://news.ycombinator.com/item?id=36245187):

 > These glitch tokens are all near the centroid of the token embedding space.
 That means that the model cannot really differentiate between these tokens and the others equally near the center of the embedding space, and therefore when asked to ’repeat’ them, gets the wrong one.
 >
 > That happened because the tokens were on the internet many millions of times (the davidjl user has 163,000 posts on reddit simply counting increasing numbers), yet the tokens themselves were never hard to predict (and therefore while training, the gradients became nearly zero, and the embedding vectors decayed to zero, which some optimizers will do when normalizing weights).

-Can't make sense of this?
-Just close your left eye and squint really hard with your right eye!
+This makes perfect sense, in the same way my 90+ year old grandpa looks young if you close your left eye and squint really hard with your right eye.
 In all seriousness, I'm not sure about the second paragraph above, so let's just ignore it.
 The first seems roughly right.
-You can probably say that the model hasn't made meaninful updates to the embedding vector for this token during the training process, and given a sequence with this token, while trying to simply repeat the token, it get's confused and outputs a different token, likely with a similar embedding vector.
+You can probably say that the model hasn't made meaninful updates to the embedding vector for this token during the training process, and given a sequence with this token, while trying to simply repeat the token, it gets confused and outputs a different token, likely with a similar embedding vector (is this the centroid, or just close to the initialization?).
 If you have a better explanation, let me know!

 **Further reading**